ldtteam/MinecoloniesWiki/source/systems/worker.md

 | [Teacher](../workers/teacher)            | Intelligence & Knowledge, Mana |
 | [University Researcher](../workers/researcher) | Knowledge & Mana   |

-For a downloadable chart of all the workers and their skills, click [here](../../assets/images/gui/jobsandskills.png).
+For a chart of all the workers and their skills, click [here](../../assets/images/gui/jobsandskills.png).